kgalb01/ArcGIS_Classify/README.md

   ![LULC Example](https://github.com/kgalb01/ArcGIS_Classify/blob/main/Examples/isny_lulc_example.png)

   <sup>*Figure 1: Land use classification of the city of Isny im Allgäu after a model transfer with data from Versmold, NRW.
-Created in the course „Fernerkundung und maschinelle Lernverfahren“ by Hanna Meyer, by Kieran Galbraith.*</sup>
+Created in the course „Fernerkundung und maschinelle Lernverfahren“ by Hanna Meyer, created by Kieran Galbraith.*</sup>

 ## Components
 This project consists of: